Safer Communities for Children:

 A community approach to protective behaviours

-A unique aspect of the program is that it elicits the voices of children on what makes them feel safe, and encourages adults to respond in ways that are meaningful and relevant for their children and community.
+A unique aspect of the approach is that it elicits the voices of children on what makes them feel safe, and encourages adults to respond in ways that are meaningful and relevant for their children and community.

 Safer Communities for Children offers a new approach to protective behaviours in that it: